ArDoCo/Core/README.md

 of _[KASTEL - Institute of Information Security and Dependability](https://kastel.kit.edu)_ at the [KIT](https://www.kit.edu).

+## User Interfaces
+To be able to execute the core algorithms from this repository, you can write own user interfaces that (should) use the [ArDoCoRunner](https://github.com/ArDoCo/Core/blob/main/pipeline/src/main/java/edu/kit/kastel/mcse/ardoco/core/pipeline/ArDoCoRunner.java).

+We provide an example Command Line Interface (CLI) at [ArDoCo/CLI](https://github.com/ArDoCo/CLI).

+Future user interfaces like a Graphical User Interface (GUI) or a web interface are planned for the future.

 ## Documentation

 For more information about the setup or the architecture have a look on the [docs](https://ardoco.github.io/Core).